quinnkeast/product-language-framework/README.md

 ```
 ~~~

-You may find this introduces extra complexity in your project: feel free to remove the formatting and use plain markdown instead.
+You may find this introduces extra complexity in your project.
+Feel free to remove the formatting and use plain markdown instead.

 ### Using the guidelines as-is